Partial Documentation

 Scenarios:

-• Keep documentation close to the code: When a project has multiple repositories, each with its own documentation, the documentation site can be assembled from all repository docs.
+- Keep documentation close to the code: When a project has multiple repositories, each with its own documentation, the documentation site can be assembled from all repository docs.

-• Share a documentation subset across multiple sites: For projects that share some code but maintain independent documentation, the shared documentation part can be distributed as a package and linked to each project site.
+- Share a documentation subset across multiple sites: For projects that share some code but maintain independent documentation, the shared documentation part can be distributed as a package and linked to each project site.

-• Synchronize the look and feel of multiple sites: When several documentation sites need a unified look and feel, the shared site configuration and UI customizations can be distributed, even though the content differs.
+- Synchronize the look and feel of multiple sites: When several documentation sites need a unified look and feel, the shared site configuration and UI customizations can be distributed, even though the content differs.

-• Bypass the MkDocs requirement to keep all content in the docs_dir: If the docs_dir constraint is limiting, documentation content from outside docs_dir can be linked into the site.
+docs_dir: If thedocs_dirconstraint is limiting, documentation content from outsidedocs_dircan be linked into the site.

 Installation